Mc Gill University

 In embracing the opposites, my process evolves from the physical to emotional, in a psychological and spiritual reconciliation.
 As I mature, I find myself falling into step with artists who have dug into the collective unconscious for greater understanding of the subtle unknown.

-1 Dante's The Divine Comedy and William Blake's The Marriage of Heaven and Hell, for their intuitive quest into the deepest recesses of the soul;
+1 Dante's The Divine Comedy and William Blake's The Marriage of Heaven and Hell, for their quest into the unconscious;

 2 Van Gogh for his raw, vibrant and passionate rendering of nature;

 3 Francesco Clemente for his transparency and lightness of being;

 4 Chagall for his holographic, spiritual visions;

 5 De Kooning for his free and liberating expression;